libp2p/specs/webtransport/README.md

 ## WebTransport HTTP endpoint

 WebTransport needs a HTTPS URL to establish a WebTransport session, e.g. `https://example.com/webtransport`.
 As multiaddrs don't allow the encoding of URLs, this spec standardizes the endpoint.
-The HTTP endpoint of a libp2p WebTransport servers MUST be located at `/.well-known/libp2p-webtransport`.
+The HTTP endpoint of a libp2p WebTransport server MUST be located at `/.well-known/libp2p-webtransport`.

 To allow future evolution of the way we run the libp2p handshake over WebTransport, we use a URL parameter.
 The handshake described in this document MUST be signaled by setting the `type` URL parameter to `noise`.